Grilled Provencal Chicken and Peppers / Sarah Crowder / Katie Workman / themom100.com

 • 2 tablespoons fresh thyme leaves

-• ¼ cup chopped black olives like kalamata
+• ¼ cup chopped black olives (like kalamata)

-• 2 teaspoons Sriracha sauce or to taste
+• 2 teaspoons Sriracha sauce (or to taste)

-• Kosher or coarse salt and freshly ground black pepper to taste
+• Kosher salt and freshly ground black pepper (to taste)

-• Fresh thyme sprigs to taste
+• Fresh thyme sprigs (to taste)

 • Trim the chicken breasts and use a large sharp knife to cut them into three pieces, about two inches wide each.
 Cut each of the pieces in half horizontally, so that you have two thinner, small cutlets from each piece.
 Cut the bell peppers into 2-inch pieces, and discard the stem and any seeds.